-Whether you enroll in your choice of the 8- or 10-week program, you'll be guaranteed an unpaid internship placement at a local business or organization, where you'll work for at least 32 hours a week.
+Whether you enroll in this eight-week program, you'll be guaranteed an unpaid internship placement at a local business or organization, where you'll work for at least 32 hours a week.
 We will work with you to help find the closest match between your expressed preferences and professional goals with what's available via IES Internships in New York.
 Before you go, your internship coordinator will work with you to fine-tune your resume, perfect your cover letter, and hone your communication and interview skills as we prepare you for working in a new cultural environment.

 Past students have interned in the fields listed below.
 Keep in mind that this list is by no means exhaustive.
 We encourage students of all majors to apply.

 While working in New York you’ll also enroll in a required 3-credit academic internship seminar with other IES interns, where you'll gain context for your internship placement by examining cultural issues in the workplace.
 Topics covered include:

 Navigating issues, challenges, and opportunities so you can succeed on the job in New York and when you return home

 Part of making you feel at home in New York is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or networking and social events with New York professionals—we’re all about our student services.